How to get cheaper car insurance, despite convictions

 It is vital to avoid the temptation, when faced with these problems, of simply failing to let insurance companies know about these previous convictions.

 It is true to say that a lot of insurance companies will take the money for a policy, and only make their own checks later, or even after their clients have had an accident and put in a claim.
 Any undeclared offences that came to light would automatically invalidate the insurance cover and a refusal to pay out can follow, leaving the motorist in a very difficult situation indeed.

 It should be borne in mind that not only do insurance companies have access to public records but they also share information amongst themselves, and they know far more about us than most people realise.
 Penalties for driving without insurance are of course very heavy and can include imprisonment; the tools available to the police for catching uninsured drivers are now very efficient indeed and include computerised records of the insurance policies of every driver in the UK.
-So, to compare genuine quotations from specialist convicted driver insurers, and possibly save yourself a great deal of time and/or money, please click on this link now.
+So, to compare genuine quotations from specialist convicted driver insurers, and possibly save yourself a great deal of time and/or money, please click on the link now.